Ainehi Edoro: Early years and education

 Edoro was born in Akure, Nigeria, and grew up in Benin City.
 While working on her doctorate from Duke University, Edoro founded Brittle Paper.
 Until June 2018, she was assistant professor at Marquette University.
-Her interests are centred on fictional African literature.
+Her interests are centered on fictional African literature.

 Career

-In 2020, Edoro founded Brittle Paper, a literary blog for fans of African literature.
+In 2018, Edoro founded Brittle Paper, a literary blog for fans of African literature.
 Explaining how she came about the name with Jennifer Emelife, she explained: "The brittleness of paper evokes the ephemeral nature of literary work and ideas within the digital space...Brittle Paper is about documenting the life of texts within the social media space."
 According to Edoro, the dissatisfaction in sharing her literary thoughts with only her academic community was what led her to blogging, however she stated that her objective was to "reinvent African fiction and literary culture".

 Edoro is a contributing writer to Africa Is A Country, which is a site of opinion, analysis, and new writing.

 Controversy

 In April 2020, the deputy editor of Brittle Paper, Otosirieze Obi-Young, stopped working for the publication over an internal editorial dispute.
 Official statements are unclear and differ as to whether he quit or was fired.
 The dispute revolved around potential edits to a story about Hadiza Isma El-Rufai, a novelist and wife of Kaduna state governor Mallam Nasir El-Rufai.
 Hadiza Isma El-Rufai had defended her son's threat to gang-rape a Twitter user during an argument on the social network, saying "Sow the wind, reap the whirlwind.
-All is fair in love and war" when alerted to her son Bello's comments, before later apologising.
+All is fair in love and war" when alerted to her son Bello's comments, before later apologizing.
 The editor and deputy editor of Brittle Paper were not able to come to an agreement about edits to the Brittle Paper post, so the post was taken down, accompanied by a short statement.
 The next day, Obi-Young ignited a social media controversy with a public statement posted to his blog.
 The statement included unverified accusations against Brittle Paper and its editor, and spawned conspiracy theories on Twitter.
 The editor of Brittle Paper responded to the controversy in a statement on 15 April 2020, in which she denied the accusations.
 Responding to Obi-Young's accusations of censorship and misogyny, the editor pointed to Brittle Paper's 10-year track record of publishing similarly controversial stories, supporting women's issues, and standing against censorship.